akaron/kubernetes-packer/README.md

 * at least 8 GB of memory
 * Tested in Ubuntu 18.04 and Mac OS 10.15

 # Steps
 Need two steps two start a k8s cluster:
 * **Prepare an image for master and worker** using packer
 * Use `vagrant up` to bootstrap a k8s cluster (create VM using Vagrant and use ansible to bootstrap)

+Optionally, see [./note_rook-ceph.md](./note_rook-ceph.md) in how to activate rook-ceph for cloud native storage.
+It will use a raw block disk in the VM.

 More details below.

 # Prepare base image
 If nothing else has changed, only need to run this occasionally (the [Ubuntu